Coronavirus Resource Center: What Connecticut Needs To Know

 The Biden-Harris administration has released a seven-point plan to beat COVID-19, focused on free testing available to all Americans, effective and equitable distribution of vaccines, evidence-based guidance for states and communities on navigating the pandemic, and ensuring the safety of older Americans and other high-risk individuals.
 Read the Biden-Harris plan to beat COVID-19.

-About 70.3% of Connecticut’s population has received at least one COVID-19 vaccine dose and 63.5% are fully vaccinated, according to CDC data.
+In Connecticut, 75.9% of the state's entire population has received at least one COVID-19 vaccine dose and 68.5% are fully vaccinated, according to CDC data.

 More COVID-19 Resources

 While Connecticut has reopened schools full time, part of that plan involves hybrid learning models, using both in-person and at-home classes.
 Below are resources available to both children and parents, as well as educators, to help encourage distance learning, as Connecticut's classrooms continue to be reimagined.

 - Department of Education: The Connecticut Department of Education has shared helpful resources for families and educators, reflecting the latest state guidance for continued learning.